 Garden guardians

 Ladybugs are not picky eaters.
 Along with aphids, they also feast on such pests as mealybugs, mites, scale insects and thrips.
 By preying on these harmful insects, ladybugs help protect plants from damage and diseases.
-Their mere presence in the garden can act as a natural deterrent to pests.
+Accordingly, their mere presence in the garden can act as a natural deterrent to pests.

 Pollination partners